cepthomas/c_emb_lua/README.md

 systems - anywhere you can compile lua.
 There is a QMake/mingw project included to build it for demonstration purposes.
 It supports only windows (search WIN32) right now but should be easy to convert to linux or bare metal.

-It uses a copy of the stringx source files from [c-bag-of-tricks](https://github.com/cepthomas/c-bag-of-tricks).

 # License
 [App](https://github.com/cepthomas/c-emb-lua/blob/master/LICENSE)
 [Lua](https://github.com/cepthomas/c-emb-lua/blob/master/LUA-LICENSE)